-With a screener (free or paid), look for new investments that fits your criteria to add diversity in your portfolio.
+With a screener (free or paid), look for new investments that fit your criteria to add diversity to your portfolio.
 I engaged a paid service to screen out stocks with specific characteristics.
 For common fundamental metrics such as price to book or price to earnings, you can utilize SGX stockfacts or Google’s Stock screener.

 For paid screeners, one can consider Shareinvestor’s comprehensive platform which offers fundamental and technical screening abilities.